SumiSastri/music-manager/server/README.md

 `npm install express-rate-limit` protection against denial of service attacks - only 100 requests per IP in 15 minutes.

 **MongoDB**
-Add mongoDB connection test in `server.js` and test with real username and password in the .env file Data security -
+Add mongoDB connection test in `server.js` and test with real username and password in the .env file, add it below all server security imports just above the `app.listen()` method.

-Create MongoDB data-model - type validation
+1. Create schemas for data-security, validation of types.
+2. Move tested routes to controllers if you have created and tested them with hard-coded data, if not set up the api-controllers and test them with postman and import the validated data schema
+3. Now import the controllers into the routes

 **PostMan**